Heat Pump Guides

 As the leading experts in heat pump tech in Denver, we will tell you that the short answer to the question “Do Heat Pumps actually work in cold climates?” is Yes.

-New heat pump models can produce all or the majority of the heating demand of your home.
+New heat pump models which are referred to as “cold climate heat pumps” can produce all or the majority of the heating demand of your home.
+With improvements in coil design, compressor technology, and refrigerant systems, modern heat pumps can now provide reliable heating even in extreme climates like ours.
 Learn more about how these systems work below.

 What is a Cold Climate Heat Pump?

 A cold climate heat pump is an HVAC device that extracts heat from the outdoor air and transfers it indoors to provide heating.
 In the summer, the process is reversed to provide cooling.
-Over time, the technology has matured in cold climate heat pumps with wide heating ranges that can effectively provide full heating capabilities to homes in extreme climate zones, such as Colorado.
+Over time, the technology in cold climate heat pumps has matured, resulting in units with wide heating ranges that can effectively provide full heating capabilities to homes in extreme climate zones, such as Colorado.

-Cold climate heat pump systems have been tested in locations as cold as Northern Alaska.
+Cold climate heat pump systems have been tested in locations as cold as Northern Alaska, demonstrating their effectiveness in extremely harsh conditions.

-At UniColorado, we started installing heat pumps over 20 years ago.
-Over time, we have seen the incremental improvements that cold climate heat pumps have gained over time.
-As of 2023, we feel confident that a properly designed cold climate heat pump system will cover the vast majority of the heating load in a home and in certain instances, the entire heating load.
+At UniColorado, we have been installing heat pumps in Colorado for over 10 years.
+During this time, we have witnessed the incremental improvements that cold climate heat pumps have gained.
+As of 2024, we are confident that a properly designed cold climate heat pump system can cover the vast majority of a home’s heating load, and in certain instances, even the entire heating load.

 Heat pump outdoor unit in the snow